manikbali/aichallengenew/README.md

-# Implement a Perplexity Website ( perplexity.ai)  on AWS/ A full stack development
+# Implement a website similar to perplexity.ai on AWS/ A full stack development

 This repository is meant to mimic the perplexity.ai website.

   Subject of this challenge is to develop and deploy a simple, but production ready replica of [Perplexity.ai](https://www.perplexity.ai/).